 Travel Courses & Field Quarter

 At DU, students take advantage of learning by doing.
 Many of our courses include a field component, where students and their professors travel to a variety of sites in the Colorado mountains as well as throughout the western U.S. to learn first hand about environmental issues and socio-economic and geopolitical challenges.
 Each year, several courses travel internationally, providing students with an opportunity to experience different cultures and investigate unique environments.
-During the winter break or over the summer, many students take advantage of travel courses to such exotic places as Iceland, Costa Rica, and Peru.
+During the winter break or over the summer, a number of students take advantage of travel courses to such exotic places as Iceland, Costa Rica, and Peru.

 Advantages of Field Experiences